giogio96/Zero-WordPress_Starter_Theme/README.md

 ## Cool Features

-Zero is "Progressive" Template Ready, you have to set up some parameters and it is ready to work into your smartphone such as an App.
+Zero is Progressive Template Ready, you have to set up some parameters and it is ready to work into your smartphone such as an App.
+From the version 4.0 Zero implement Manifest & Services Worker support working also offline (Features at the moment available only for android devices using chrome browser)

+N.B: For the offline functionality you need a HTTPS protocol [look here](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers)

 #### Header.php